 Yet another eucalyptus bush variety (Eucalyptus melliodora) native to Australia, yellow box honey is one of the most highly regarded honey in the country (in terms of taste).
 Its smooth texture, heavy-bodied yet mild Eucalyptus blend also make it a popular choice for adding to tea and coffee, baking and a perfect drizzle for puffs, cakes and bread.
 This honey is slow to granulate.

-Other Related Articles1) If you are located in Singapore, you can now buy from us honey varietals such as Yellow Box, Eucalyptus, Wildflower, Rainforest, Manuka, Macadamia, and Leatherwood: Buy Honey Online.
+1) If you are located in Singapore, you can now buy from us the different types of honey such as Yellow Box, Eucalyptus, Wildflower, Rainforest, Manuka, Macadamia, and Leatherwood: Buy Honey Online.

-2) If you think honey tastes horribel, don't give it up because there are so many floral varieties that it's impossible not to find something that can please your taste buds.
+3) If you think honey tastes horrible, don't give it up because there are so many floral varieties that it's impossible not to find something that can please your taste buds.
 Read: Taste Honey?
 No Way!

-3) Ever wonder which honey varieties to buy so as to go with the kind of food you are preparing for the day?
+4) Ever wonder which types of honey varieties to buy so as to go with the kind of food you are preparing for the day?
 Click here to find out about the Uses of Honey Varieties in Cooking.